Forward by Taf Baig

 Environmentalism exploits the love of environment tendencies that all humans possess.
 There is a name for those tendencies, “topophilia.”

-Science is most often completely ignored or deliberately misrepresented by environmentalists in order to achieve political, social or business objectives.
+Science is most often completely ignored or deliberately misrepresented by environmentalists to achieve political, social or business objectives.

 Regardless of what environmentalists and politicians say they “believe” to be an “inconvenient truth,” without science and factual information we cannot identify and manage the essential conditions for life and human health.